 In 1986 the Dream Team is dismantled however by this time, Mistral’s status is well established as a true lifestyle brand around which fashion had always played, and continues to play, an important part as established in the beginning by Christian Muller-Kittnau and recognised by Peter Brockhaus, essential to building brand awareness and a strong following.

 Mistral is sold to Jacobs (Chocolates and Coffee fame) at a time when windsurfing was on a downward trend.
-A few years later Ernstfried Prade would leave Mistral and so too Robbie Naish and in 1989 Naish Sails is founded.
-Jacobs makes significant management changes and go on to purchase F2 and Fanatic in a bid to dominate and increase market share.
+Jacobs makes significant management changes and go on to purchase F2, North-Arrow Sails and Fanatic in a bid to dominate and increase market share.

 The Mistral Equipe II is released and in 1996 chosen as the Olympic Race board and again in 2000 and 2004.
 The Equipe began life as the Mistral Pan Am shaped by Rick Naish and later refined by Harold Ige and Nevyn Seyre.
 The Pan Am board, probably the most significant board to ocean racing ever shaped, had now evolved into the Equipe evocation boards.

 1996 the Mistral Equipe II (One Design) is used at the Atlanta USA Olympic Games and sets new levels of popularity based on its well established world wide class that’s colourful and fast moving for spectators.
-1996 Dr Kurt Svrcula, acquires Mistral manufacturing rights from Fritzmeier Group and in1997 he moves Mistral manufacture to Malaysia, then in 1998, Klaus Jacobs purchases F2, Fanatic and North Sails.
+1996 Dr Kurt Svrcula, acquires Mistral manufacturing rights from Fritzmeier Group and in 1997 he moves Mistral manufacture to Malaysia, then in 1998, Mistral owners Klaus Jacobs, purchases F2, Fanatic and North-Arrow Sails.

 After an illustrious contribution to Mistral, both Rick Naish and Harold Ige stand down from Mistral.
 Both Rick and Harold had shaped and designed for Mistral for some 20 years, having created most all of the classic Mistral boards since 1977.
 Indeed the Naish family had been the backbone of Mistral’s design programme during all this time.